scala/docs.scala-lang/_overviews/toolkit/sttp-request.md

 {% include markdown.html path="_markdown/install-sttp.md" %}

 ## Sending an HTTP request

-The simplest way to send a request with sttp, is to use `quickRequest`.
+The simplest way to send a request with sttp is `quickRequest`.

-First you need to import `sttp.client4.quick.*`, then you can define a GET request with `quickRequest.get(uri"...")` and send it.
+You can define a GET request with `.get` and send it with `.send`.

 {% tabs 'request' %}
 {% tab 'Scala 2 and 3' %}